 Friday - No Homework

-Social Studies - Test on the Southwest Region states next Tuesday for Mrs. Anderson's class and Wednesday for Mrs. Guest's class
+Social Studies - Test on the West Region states next Thursday for Mrs. Anderson's class and Wednesday for Mrs. Guest's class

 Why Read Twenty Minutes A Day?

 The answer to the Question....
 “Why can’t I skip my twenty minutes of reading tonight?”
 Let’s figure it out mathematically!

 Student A reads 20 minutes five nights of every week;